shrej/email-video/docs/introduction.md

   Leverage the full power of Pardot custom redirects by selecting a Custom Redirect as the destination from your connected Pardot Org.

 - **Customize the video play button**<br>
-  Customize the play button to match your style
+  Customize the play button to match your thubmbnail background

 - **Tested on multiple email clients**<br>
   The play button is rendered on most modern email clients.
 For legacy clients like outlook, we fallback to an image.